madrury/mtg-draftbot/README.md

 ![Sample Cards from Selesnia Deck](img/selesnia-cards.png)

 Above is a sample of cards from a Magic: The Gathering deck.
 Notice that each card is one of two colors: either white or green.
-Losely speaking, this situation is representative of a successful Magic deck (at least in booster draft).
+Losely speaking, this situation is representative of any successful Magic deck (at least in booster draft).

 ### The Drafting Process

-Booster drafts generally involve eight different players each attempting to build a deck from a shared pool of cards.
+Booster drafts involve eight different players each attempting to build a deck from a shared pool of cards.

 To begin the draft, each player recieves a random pack of 14 cards.
 The drafter's task is to take one of these cards for their deck, then the rest are passed to the drafter sitting to the left.
 This process continues, now with 13 cards to choose from, one is taken, the rest is passed.
 This continues until each drafter is forced to take the final card left in a pack.
 This entire process is then repeated two more times, resulting in each drafter holding 14 × 3 = 42 cards from which to construct a deck.